pdiercks/parametric-transfer-operator/README.md

 ```sh
 apptainer build --build-arg TAG=stable production.sif muto-env.def
 ```
+Note, that usage of `muto-env.def` is not tested.
 Note, that the last command in the `%post` section does not work, because the multicode repository is currently private on github.
 Note, that `--build-arg TAG=stable` will pull the latest stable release